AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 6.md

 We can mathematically decompose the drag force into these two components.

 Drag component is horizontal force, vertical component is the lift force.

+Instead of calculating the total drag force on an object, we can identify the relative contribution of friction drag and force drag on any point, using 2 coefficients.

+Bluff bodies (non-streamlined) get separated, creates high pressure and low pressure.
+This causes a pressure difference.
+This pressure times the area is the drag force.

+---
+# Flow which experiences drag forces
+Velocity small near bed floor, increases with depth and reaches some equilibrium

+Boundary layer in atmosphere or ocean, boundary layer is typically very thin compared to the depth of the ocean/atmosphere.
+In rivers, boundary layer typically comprises the whole depth of the water.
+What is at the bed of the river (small grains, large grains) affects flow even until the surface

+We are going to describe mathematical for 4 sections
+- Close yto wall: viscous effects dominant.
+Laminar layer/viscous layer
+- In between this close to the bottom region and a bit higher up in the boundary layer: log law (lograithmig profile)
+- Small part between previous two: buffer layer
+- Middle to the top: outer layer

+First smooth surface, without considering roughness.